farm-ng/amiga-dev-kit/website/docs/hardware/charging.md

 ## Batteries

-Your Amiga use two batteries inside forks A and B, but two more can be added on forks C and D for more energy demanding applications.
+Your Amiga use two batteries, typically inside forks A and B, but it can be changed.
+Verify on your Amiga where the battery mount plates are.
 The specifications for each battery are:

 |Parameters| Values|
 |---|---|